business-platforms/sirh-time-sync/DEPLOYMENT-GUIDE.md

 ### Installer Customization

-To customize the installer appearance and behavior, edit the `TimeAttendanceSystem-Installer.iss` file.
+To customize the installer appearance and behavior, edit the `timesync-Installer.iss` file.
 You can modify:

 - Company information
 - License agreements